 Segment of South Walter Reed Drive between Arlington Mill Drive and Four Mile Run Drive, including the intersections

 In May 2018, the County Board approved a $1.8 million contract to A & M Concrete Corporation for this project.
-Construction is expected to start in summer 2018.

 About the Project

 The section of Walter Reed Drive between Arlington Mill Drive and Four Mile Run Drive connects two of the County’s busiest multi-use trails (Washington & Old Dominion and the Four Mile Run Trail).
 It is also a major access point to the Shirlington commercial area and supports much of Arlington County’s fleet of service vehicles that are based at facilities located just off of Arlington Mill Drive.

 This project intends to improve the transportation facilities on this short, but critical, segment of Walter Reed Drive and encourage more bicycle and pedestrian trips, improve access to Shirlington and better support drivers and County service vehicles that rely on this connection.